mebbert/VariantToolChest/README.md

 text](https://raw.githubusercontent.com/mebbert/VariantToolChest/master/images/so_syntax.png)

 * `oId` is a set operator id.
-If not provided (e.g., `union=`), one will be assigned as `s0`, `s1`, etc.
+If not provided (e.g., `union=`), one will be assigned as `s0`, `s1`, etc. The `oId` can be used in subsequent operations specified in the same command line.
 * `operator` is the designated set operation to perform (i.e., union [uU], intersect [iI], or complement [cC])
-* `input_idX` is a file identifier as previously described
+* `input_idX` is a file identifier as previously described.
+File identifiers are colon separated.
 * `sample_idX` is a sample name specified in the VCF.
-This is used to specify which samples to include in the analysis.
-If no sample names are provided, all samples in the VCF will be used
+This is a comma-separated list that specifies which samples to include in the analysis.
+If no sample names are provided, all samples in the VCF will be used.